Third Battle of Petersburg: Getty's attack

 Despite being disorganized by the need to deal with the obstructions, the Vermonters rushed over the Confederate defenses, forcing many defenders, probably from the 18th North Carolina Infantry Regiment and the 37th North Carolina Infantry Regiment, to surrender.

 The first Union soldier over the Confederate defenses was Captain Charles G. Gould of the 5th Vermont Infantry Regiment of the Vermont Brigade of Getty's division, who moved to the left of the main body through the ravine, down the Confederate picket path and over the plank bridge with three other men.
 He was soon followed by Lieutenant Robert Pratt and about 50 other men.
 Gould suffered three severe bayonet and sword wounds, including two to his head, but a rifle pointed at him point blank misfired.
-He survived from his injuries after being helped back over the parapet by Corporal Henry H. Rector.
+He survived his injuries after being helped back over the parapet by Corporal Henry H. Rector.
 Gould later received the Medal of Honor.
 Soon after Gould's rescue, Lieutenant Pratt of the 5th Vermont Infantry and several other men captured the battery.
 Color-Bearer Sergeant Jackson Sargent planted the state colors on the parapet followed by Corporal Nelson E. Carle with the national flag.
 The 3rd New York Independent Battery of Captain William A. Harn entered the captured works behind the infantry and put nearby Confederate artillery out of action within a few minutes.
 To the right of the ravine, the main attack of the Vermont Brigade soon expanded the breach in the Confederate works.

 While the Vermont Brigade breached the Confederate line on the left flank of the Union attack, to their right Colonel Thomas W. Hyde's brigade became disorganized in the darkness.
 Ultimately the men who maintained the attack and reached the fortifications jumped over the works and broke the Confederate line.
 To the right of Hyde's brigade, Colonel (Brevet Brigadier General) James M. Warner's brigade's lead regiment, the 102nd Pennsylvania Infantry, became disoriented in the near darkness and over the swampy ground after taking the rifle pits.
 Just after Colonels Tracy's and Hyde's men had broken the Confederate line, the 139th Pennsylvania Infantry Regiment under Major James McGregor closed the gap with the 102nd Pennsylvania Infantry and moved forward with some of their men and the 93rd Pennsylvania Infantry.
 Major James A. Weston later wrote that his 33rd North Carolina Infantry Regiment amounted to a mere skirmish line and was overcome by sheer force of numbers, although McGregor wrote that the Confederates appeared glad to surrender when the Pennsylvanians reached their line.
 With this action, half of Lane's brigade had been overcome by Getty's division.